Henry Cowell

-Henry Dixon Cowell (/ˈkaʊəl/; March 11, 1897 – December 10, 1965) was an American composer, writer, pianist, publisher, teacher and the husband of Sidney Robertson Cowell.
-Earning a reputation as an extremely controversial performer and eccentric composer, Cowell became a leading figure of American avant-garde music for the first half of the 20th century — his writings and music serving as a great influence to similar artists at the time, including Lou Harrison, George Antheil, and John Cage, among others.
-He is considered one of America's most important and influential composers.
+Henry Dixon Cowell (/ˈkaʊəl/; March 11, 1897 – December 10, 1965) was an American composer, writer, pianist, publisher, and music teacher.
+Earning a reputation as an extremely controversial performer and eccentric composer, Cowell became a leading figure of American avant-garde music for the first half of the 20th century.
+His writings and music served as a great influence on composers such as Lou Harrison, George Antheil, and John Cage.
+He is considered one of the most important and influential composers from the United States.

-Cowell was mostly self-taught and developed a unique musical language, often blending folk melodies, dissonant counterpoint, unconventional orchestration, and themes of Irish paganism.
-He was an early proponent and innovator of many modernist compositional techniques and sensibilities, many for the piano, including the string piano, prepared piano, tone clusters, and graphic notation.
+Cowell was mostly self-taught and developed a unique musical language, often blending folk melodies, dissonant counterpoint, unconventional orchestration, and influences from ancient Celtic religion.
+He was an early proponent and innovator of many modernist compositional techniques and sensibilities, including string piano, prepared piano, tone clusters, and graphic notation.
 The Tides of Manaunaun, originally a theatrical prelude, is the best-known and most widely-performed of Cowell's tone cluster pieces for piano.

+He was married to ethnomusicologist Sidney Robertson Cowell.

 Early life

 Childhood

-Cowell was born on March 11, 1897, in rural Menlo Park, California, a suburb of San Francisco.
-His father, Henry Blackwood "Harry" Cowell, was a romantic poet and recent immigrant from County Clare, Ireland.
-His mother, Clara "Clarissa" Cowell (née Dixon), was a political activist, author, and native of the American Plains, who was 46 when she gave birth to Henry in addition to being over ten years older than her husband.
-Clarissa's ancestry was similarly Scotch and Irish, although her paternal lineage had been in America for centuries, with figures including astronomer Jeremiah Dixon, one of the surveyors behind the American Mason–Dixon line.
-After meeting for the first time, the two quickly wed and undertook bohemian lifestyles, residing in a small, crude cottage (later demolished in 1936) Harry had built on the outskirts of the city — where Henry would eventually be born.
-It was in his first few years that Henry had his first exposures to music.
+Cowell was born on March 11, 1897, in rural Menlo Park, California.
+His father, Henry Blackwood "Harry" Cowell, was a romantic poet and then-recent immigrant from County Clare, Ireland.
+His mother, Clara "Clarissa" Cowell (née Dixon), was a political activist, author, and native of the Great Plains.
+She was 46 when she gave birth to Henry and over ten years older than her husband.
+Clarissa's ancestry was similarly Scottish and Irish, although her paternal lineage had been in America for centuries, with figures including Jeremiah Dixon.
+After meeting for the first time, the two quickly wed and undertook bohemian lifestyles, residing in a small, crude cottage Harry had built on the outskirts of the city and where Henry would eventually be born.
+It was in his first few years that Henry had his first exposure to music.